UMNET-perfSONAR/pssid-gui2/README.md

 ** There may be an OIDC Client already avaliable with the correct redirect URI, please contact for more information.

-In the shared/config.ts file, there is a field for BASE_URL.
-Change that to match the VM's name that you are running this on.
-In docker-compose.yml, make sure to change any files that ends with ".pem" with your VM name (present in client and server).
-In /services/client/certs.sh, be sure to change the DOMAIN name to match your VM name.
 Now, run
 ```
 docker-compose -f docker-compose.yml up -d